 The Science of Productive Failure

-IMU Sensor Feedback
+Biomechanical Sensor Feedback

-Wearable sensors provide objective, quantitative data on movement, bridging the "feel vs. real" gap with unparalleled precision.
+High-precision sensors provide objective, quantitative data on movement, bridging the "feel vs. real" gap with unparalleled precision.

 "One Thing" Focus